0xPARC/0xparc-intro-book/src/pcp.typ

 Just one call, which we denoted $P(r_1, ..., r_n)$, but you need an oracle nonetheless.

-When we do PCP, the eventual plan is to replace both the oracle call and Penny's answers with a printed phone book.
+When we do PCP, the eventual plan is to replace both the oracle call and Peggy's answers with a printed phone book.
 The phone book contains, among other things, a big table mapping every $n$-tuple
 $(r_1, ..., r_n) in FF_q^n$ to its value $P(r_1, ..., r_n)$
-that Penny mails to Victor via Fedex or whatever.
+that Peggy mails to Victor via Fedex or whatever.
-This is of course a lot of work for Penny to print and mail this phone book.
+This is of course a lot of work for Peggy to print and mail this phone book.
-However, Victor doesn't care about Penny's shipping costs.
+However, Victor doesn't care about Peggy's shipping costs.
 After all, it's not like he's _reading_ the phone book;
 he's just checking the entries he needs.
 (That's sort of the point of a phone book, right?)

 But now there's a new issue.
 How can we trust the entries of the phone book are legitimate?
-After all, Penny is the one putting it together.
+After all, Peggy is the one putting it together.
-If Penny was trying to fool Victor, she could write whatever she wanted ("hey Victor, the value of $P$ is $42$ at every input") and then just lie during the sum-check protocol.
+If Peggy was trying to fool Victor, she could write whatever she wanted ("hey Victor, the value of $P$ is $42$ at every input") and then just lie during the sum-check protocol.
 After all, she knows Victor isn't actually going to read the whole phone book.